How to Create an Awesome Prayer Journal

 This is where I write down a specific verse(s) of scripture each day and then look at the verse and make notes.
-Yesterday I wrote down 1 Thessalonians 5:17-18 (but ended up adding verse 16 as well).
+This picture is when I wrote down 1 Thessalonians 5:17-18 (but ended up adding verse 16 as well).

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for You.”